ShayneTan03/weather_app/frontend/meeting_log.md

 ## Overall direction of our project:
 * A curation of scattered weather/storm information that provides a comprehensive overview of regional metereological data
+* Interviews - try to find candidates based on personas created
 * Frontend engine - streamlit
+* Wiki - we all can access it, but not so much to do as for now